BillyDin/plt/README.md

 # Projet Logiciel Transversal

-> This project is to make a video game in C++ for our final year in ENSEA "Informatique et système" specialization
+> This project is to make a video game in C++ for our final year in ENSEA "Informatique et systèmes" specialization

 ## Livraison 2.1